barrucadu/memo.barrucadu.co.uk/memos/academic-mindset.markdown

 tags: life, research
 date: 2017-12-06
 audience: Narrow
-notice: I was coming out of a bad place when I wrote this.
 ---

 As I come towards the end of my Ph.D, it's hard not to look back on it